Shopify vs WordPress — Which Platform is Better?

 Shopify’s ‘Dawn’ theme

-One of the key ideas behind Shopify is to let users without any technical or design skills create a store themselves — you don’t need any coding knowledge to use the platform.
+Its key goal is to let users without any technical or design skills create a store themselves; you don’t need any coding knowledge to use the platform.
+Instead, you simply choose a pre-designed template, customize it a bit, add some products and in theory you’re ready to start selling.

 However, Shopify allows you to edit the HTML and CSS of your website, which means that those who do have coding skills will be able to customize their stores more extensively.

-Because Shopify is a ‘hosted’ solution, everything runs on Shopify’s servers.
-So, you don’t need to worry about buying web hosting or installing software anywhere — the idea is that pretty much all you need to build and run your store happens ‘out of the box.’
+Importantly, because Shopify is a ‘hosted’ solution, everything runs on Shopify’s servers.
+So, you don’t need to worry about buying web hosting or installing software anywhere — the idea is that pretty much all you need to build and run your store is available ‘out of the box.’

 (That said, you can customize a Shopify store to meet more bespoke requirements through the addition of apps — more on this later).